 The emergence of genetic technology directly broke the original pattern of science and promoted the development of medical, agricultural and other fields.
-However, it also brought with problems such as gene mutation and hybridization, indicating the double-sidedness of gene technology.
-Conventional genetic engineering technique target the nuclear genome, resulting in problems about the proliferation of foreign genes to weedy relatives.
-Target delivery to specific organelle is highly desired for plant genetic engineering, which can be achieved via nanoparticle mediated transformation.
-Wong et al. designed a gene carrier based on chitosan-complexed single-walled carbon DOGMO0255K nanotubes (SWNTs) for chloroplast transformation.
-The nanotube carrier could deliver plasmid DNA to chloroplast of different plant species without external biolistic or chemical aid, thereby rendering a chloroplast transgene delivery platform for mature plants across different species.
-In Figure 16, wang et al. summarized a series of functionalized nanomaterials which provided diverse platforms that are capable of traversing barriers (e.g., multilayered cell walls) to deliver exogenous plasmid pDNA and siRNA in to intact plant cells.
-188
+However, it also brought problems such as gene mutation and hybridization, indicating the double-sidedness of gene technology.
+The conventional genetic engineering technique targets the nuclear genome, resulting in problems in the proliferation of foreign genes to weedy relatives.
+Target delivery to specific organelles is highly desirable for plant genetic engineering, which can be achieved via nanoparticlemediated transformation.
+Wong et al. designed a gene carrier based on chitosan-complexed single-walled carbon nanotubes (SWNTs) for chloroplast transformation.
+187 The nanotube carrier could deliver plasmid DNA to the chloroplast of different plant species without external biolistic or chemical aid, thereby rendering a chloroplast transgene delivery platform for mature plants across different species.
+In Fig. 16, Wang et al. summarized a series of functionalized nanomaterials that provide diverse platforms capable of traversing barriers (e.g., multilayered cell walls) to deliver exogenous plasmid pDNA and siRNA in to intact plant cells.188